-To assess English language and writing proficiency, the commission recommends that the commissioner of education be allowed to approve locally developed writing assessments to substitute for the STAAR writing assessments in grades 4 and 7 and English I and English II end-of-course (EOC).
-Writing can be meaningfully assessed through local processes that are aligned with state academic standards such as development of classroom-based projects that are evaluated by teachers.
+Writing is a critical next generation skill; therefore, the commission recommends that the commissioner of education be allowed to develop a writing assessment framework in order to give school districts the option of using the state-developed STAAR writing assessments or to develop their own local writing assessments.
+The commissioner of education could approve the locally developed writing assessments for use by districts.
+If approved, the locally developed writing assessments could substitute for the STAAR writing assessments in grades 4 and 7 and English I and English II end-of-course (EOC).
+Writing could be meaningfully assessed through local processes that are aligned with state academic standards such as development of classroom-based projects that are evaluated by teachers.

-Participating local education agencies (LEAs) would be expected to meet specific responsibilities:
+In order to use a locally developed writing assessment, a local education agency (LEA) would need to meet specific responsibilities:

-- Submit locally developed writing assessments to the commissioner of education for approval to use in place of state-developed writing assessments - Ensure participation of all eligible students - Report district-level results for all students to the Texas Education Agency (TEA) using a stratified, random sampling as the basis for reporting
+- Submit locally developed writing assessments to the commissioner of education for approval to use in place of state-developed writing assessments.
+The locally developed writing assessments would need to be fully aligned with the commissioner's writing assessment framework - Ensure participation of all eligible students - Report district-level results for all students to the Texas Education Agency (TEA) using a stratified, random sampling as the basis for reporting

-Results on any locally-developed writing assessment would not be required by the state for use in determining grade promotion or graduation but would be evaluated in the state accountability system.
+Just like the current STAAR writing assessments, results on any locally developed writing assessment would not be required by the state for use in determining grade promotion or graduation but would be evaluated in the state accountability system.